gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 title = "Using Go's 'context' library for making your logs make sense"
 +++

-One of the shiny new toys in go 1.7 is the 'context' library.
+One of the shiny new toys in Go 1.7 is the 'context' library.
 Not shiny as in it is genuinely new.
 It started out at `golang.org/x/net/context`, which is where you'll need to import it from if you're on 1.6 or before - but don't worry, the old import path